 Cybersecurity is a critical field that protects our most important and private information.
 However, there is a severe shortage of qualified cybersecurity workers, especially with today’s constantly changing cybersecurity needs .
-Apprenticeship is your proven solution for recruiting, training, and retaining world-class cybersecurity talent.
-As of 2022, there were 714 registered apprenticeship programs and 42,260 apprentices in cybersecurity-related occupations.
-Since Jan.
-20, 2021, 199 new programs have been created – a 28 % increase during the Biden-Harris administration .
+Registered Apprenticeship is your proven solution for recruiting, training, and retaining world-class cybersecurity talent.
+As of 2023, there were 733 Registered Apprenticeship programs and 43,089 apprentices in cybersecurity-related occupations.
+There has been a 34% overall growth of programs since the start of the Biden-Harris administration .

 “Our cybersecurity apprenticeship programs are perfectly situated to help us attract candidates while lowering the barriers of time and cost associated with traditional “on the job” training.
 We have definitely seen a competitive edge in having a pool of passionate people on a path to improvement and success.”

 "Working with Nevada Help Desk has been the highlight of my journey!
 I've learned to multitask, interact efficiently with my team and sharpen my technical skills with Digital Marketing Strategies."

 "Our apprenticeship program ensures that students gain critical in-demand technology certification training and soft skills training before they step into our employer partners' workplaces."

 Dr. Duana Malone, Executive Director, Nevada Help Desk

 “My Apprenti cybersecurity program has immersed me in the field, with personalized coaching and real-world experiences.
 It also helps to earn national certifications!”